This post may contain affiliate links. Please read our disclosure policy.

 How To Make Chicken Enchiladas Verde

-These step-by-step photos and instructions help you visualize how to make chicken enchiladas verde.
+These photos and instructions help you visualize how to make chicken enchiladas verde for one person.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Fry the tortillas: Fry tortillas in hot oil until lightly browned.
+1. Fry the tortillas: Heat oil in a pan and fry each tortilla until lightly browned.
 Drain on paper towels.

 a corn tortilla in a small dish topped with chicken and cheese.